Medical Student Elective Rotation

 Pediatric and Medicine/Pediatric residents at Nationwide Children's have the opportunity to rotate through The Center for Family Safety and Healing during their training.

-Resident exposure to a child maltreatment curriculum begins in the first year of residency with dedicated time at The Center for Family Safety and Healing's Child Assessment Center during the ED-Child Maltreatment Rotation (CMR).
-Residents spend approximately four half-day sessions participating in clinic assessments and inpatient consults (as available).
+Resident exposure to a child maltreatment curriculum begins in the first year of residency with dedicated time at The Center for Family Safety and Healing's Child Assessment Center.
+Residents spend approximately two half-day sessions participating in clinic assessments and inpatient consults (as available).

-In addition, residents receive case-based teaching sessions on various child maltreatment topics with faculty.
+In addition, residents receive case-based teaching sessions on various child maltreatment topics.
 The curriculum is designed to provide residents an overview of child maltreatment and develop a foundation of knowledge and skills in the recognition, evaluation, management and reporting of child abuse.

 Upper-level residents may choose to complete a two- or four-week elective rotation at The Center for Family Safety and Healing Child Assessment Center.
 This elective is designed to enhance residents' experience with caring for suspected abuse patients and build on the knowledge and skills gained during their intern year rotation.